christofmuc/JammerNetz/README.md

 Have a look inside that file in case you're interested in the required build commands.
 The build will take a few minutes, and produce both Debug and Release versions of Client and Server software, as well as a client installer in case you have InnoSetup installeed before kicking off.
 The installer executable is created as `<JammerNetzDir>\Builds\Client\jammernetz_setup.exe`

-## Building the server for Linux
+### Building the server for Linux

 Most likely, you're not going to run your server on a Windows machine but prefer a Linux cloud machine located at some strategic position in the Internet.

-Other targets:

-  1. We create the Linux build of the server using cross-platform compilation from my Windows machine.
-See below for more instructions on that using Docker.
-  2. A native Linux makefile can also be created using the Projucer on Ubuntu, as well as Mac OS support should be theoretically possible.

 ## Cross-platform building Linux server on Windows 10 using Docker

-Thanks to Docker, it has never been that easy to do cross-platform development on Windows.
+Thanks to Docker, it has never been easier to do cross-platform development on Windows.
 If you don't have it, get yourself [Docker Desktop](https://www.docker.com/products/docker-desktop) and experience the power!

 ### Building the Linux version from command line